-We note that the Medicare Access and CHIP Reauthorization Act of 2015 made changes to the meaningful use program for physicians that calls for greater flexibility in how physicians and other eligible clinicians are expected to use certified technology to support clinical care.
+We note that the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) made changes to the meaningful use program for physicians that calls for greater flexibility in how physicians and other eligible clinicians are expected to use certified technology to support clinical care.
 As these changes are implemented, it will be essential to ensure that program requirements are aligned across all participants, including physicians, hospitals and critical access hospitals.
 This alignment is critical to ensuring the ability to share information and improve care coordination among providers across the continuum.
+The Oct.
+14 final regulations for MACRA fall short in this regard.